pjtunstall/spotify-scraper/README.md

 ## Usage

-Preliminaries: you need to have [Node.js](https://nodejs.org/en/download) installed.
-This is an environment that will let you run JavaScript outside of a browser.
-To start the program, follow these steps: open a terminal and navigate into the folder where you want to download the project using `cd` (e.g. `cd Desktop/spotify-scraper`).
+Make sure you have [Node.js](https://nodejs.org/en/download) installed.
+Then follow these steps: open a terminal and navigate into the folder where you want to download the project using `cd` (e.g. `cd Desktop/spotify-scraper`).
 Download it with the command

 ```
 git clone https://github.com/pjtunstall/spotify-scraper